 Success Story: Linda Pomelo

 Linda had grown up a child of the late 80s.
 While she’d watch her mother get ready to go out to parties, she’d admire the perfumes she’d lavish on herself; Poison by Christian Dior; Opium by Yves Saint Laurent; Obsession by Calvin Klein; even the classic Chanel No. 5.
 They all stuck in her mind as the ultimate symbols of femininity.
-As she grew up, her infatuation with perfume continued to grow.
+As she grew up in Waterloo, her infatuation with perfume continued to grow.

 All her life, Linda had been prone to migraines.
 She could never seem to predict what would bring them on.
 Doctors and specialists alike couldn’t seem to pin down precisely what the problem was.
 She simply resigned herself to the idea that they were a part of the fabric of her life.
 She went to university, and things started to get worse.
 She’d miss classes, struggled with labs and assignments, and frequently found herself having a hard time keeping up.
 But she pushed through, got her degree, and entered the workforce.

 When she started her first job as an administrative assistant, she loved it.
 It was just the challenge she’d wanted all throughout school.
 But the migraines seemed to get worse.
 Still, there was an element of randomness to them.
 They happened sporadically, and the triggers seemed inconsistent.
 After several years, they became more frequent, more constant, and she started missing work.
 Her boss suggested she take some time off to recover, and so she did.